 There are several different subtypes of RCC.
 RCC tumours are named according to how they look under the microscope.
 Papillary RCC tumours look like long thin finger-like growths (or papillae) under a microscope.
+Papillary renal cell carcinoma (pRCC) is a rare form of kidney cancer.

 There are two types of papillary RCC: type 1 and type 2.
 The cells from these two types look different under the microscope.
 Type 1 papillary RCC is more common and grows slowly.
-Type 2 papillary

-RCC is more aggressive and grows more quickly.
+Type 2 papillary RCC is more aggressive and grows quickly.
 Type 1 papillary RCC has a better outcome than type 2 papillary RCC.
 Papillary RCC can also develop sarcomatoid features, but this is very rare (see Essential guide: Kidney cancer - Renal cell carcinoma for information about sarcomatoid kidney cancer).

 Usually only one kidney is affected by papillary RCC.
-However, papillary RCC can grow in both kidneys (bilateral kidney cancer),.
+However, papillary RCC can grow in both kidneys (bilateral kidney cancer).